jasperng-nus/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.

     1. Test case: `edit 1 -n ABC`
        Expected: Edits the contact at index 1 to change its name to `ABC`.
 Details of the edited contact shown in the status message.
-Timestamp in the status bar is updated.
+Text in the status bar is reset.

     1. Test case: `edit 0 -e abc@abc.com -t XYZ`
        Expected: No company is edited.
 Error details shown in the status message.
-Status bar remains the same.
+Text in the status bar is not reset.

     1. Other incorrect edit commands to try: `edit`, `edit x -n ABC`, `edit -n ABC -t XYZ`, `...` (x is an index our of range)
        Expected: Similar to previous.